amiltimore2016/comitizen_example/README.md

 }
 ```

-For additonal customization head over to [cz-conventional-changelog-jira](https://github.com/digitalroute/cz-conventional-changelog-for-jira)
+For additional customization head over to [cz-conventional-changelog-jira](https://github.com/digitalroute/cz-conventional-changelog-for-jira)

 ## Commitlint

 If using the commitlint js library, the "maxHeaderWidth" configuration property will default to the configuration of the "header-max-length" rule instead of the hard coded value of 72.
-This can be ovewritten by setting the 'maxHeaderWidth' configuration in package.json or the CZ_MAX_HEADER_WIDTH environment variable.
+This can be overwritten by setting the 'maxHeaderWidth' configuration in package.json or the CZ_MAX_HEADER_WIDTH environment variable.

+## Husky Setup

+Optionally setup husky so github hook gets triggered when committing, your mileage may vary.